-Some MS patients experience a tight, painful sensation around the stomach or torso that is commonly called the “MS hug.”
+Some living with MS experience a tight, painful sensation around the stomach or torso that is commonly called “MS hug.”
 This symptom is a type of neuropathic pain triggered by a lesion on the spinal cord that causes the tiny muscles between the ribs to go into spasms.
 Some people say the pain causes them to have difficulty breathing, while others reported the discomfort was severe enough to make them believe they were having a heart attack.

-Damage to the sensory nerves between the brain and one or both eyes can lead to severe eye pain in people with MS. This pain, caused by optic neuritis, may get better or worse over the course of the progression of MS, and it is often of the first symptoms people with MS experience.
+Damage to the sensory nerves between the brain and one or both eyes can lead to severe pain in people with MS. This pain, caused by optic neuritis, may get better or worse over the course of the progression of MS, and it is often one of the first symptoms people with MS experience.
 People who experience any pain in their eyes should have this problem checked out immediately by a health care provider.

 An unusual but serious problem that can come with MS is difficulty with swallowing, also known as dysphagia.
 Like the other atypical symptoms, this issue is caused by damage to the nerves that control this action in the body.
 People with MS who suffer from this symptom may cough or choke on food or liquids.
 This can be dangerous because doing so can lead to pneumonia and other lung infections.

 According to the National Multiple Sclerosis Society speech problems occur in approximately 25 to 40 percent of people with MS, particularly later in the disease course or during extreme fatigue.
 Stuttering is sometimes reported as well.

 Seizures are the result of abnormal electrical discharges in an injured or scarred area of the brain.
 They are estimated to occur at a higher rate in those with MS compared to the general population according to the Epilepsy Foundation.
 Facial seizures are the most common type in MS, accounting for nearly 70 percent of seizures.